ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 the paired read on plus strand, <<<2<<< means second component on reverse complement strand; if the digit is not set than component number does not matter for the example.

+Extended options
+    These options are supposed more for development cycle - they may choose development versus production algorithm implementations, or set parameters that may not supposed to be exposed in the future.
+These options should not be used on production and are not guarranteed to be preserved.

+    --scan-old=true|false
+                Use old sequence scanning function (to test performance)

+    --min-block-length=bases
+                Set minimal length of the subject sequence block to be processed as a whole with same algorithm (depending on presence of ambiguity characters).
+Added to tune performance when high density of SNPs is provided.
+Makes no difference with -A1.

 FILE FORMATS